What type of environment does John F. Kennedy Catholic School provide?

 Sports programs can begin with Dav Parks & Rec teams associated with JFK in preschool and Kindergarten and continue throughout 8th grade.
 Parks & Rec operates fall and spring soccer, flag football, basketball, and softball programs.
-The Catholic League offers inter-scholastic competition for 6th-8th graders in volleyball, basketball, track, and cheerleading that is both school based and parish based.
+The Catholic League offers inter-scholastic competition for 6th-8th graders in at least volleyball and basketball that is both school based and parish based.
 Many of our students participate in Rising Knights and Future Lady Knights programs in football, wrestling, basketball, volleyball, and golf.
 These programs can be excellent feeder programs to Assumption High School.
-JFK sponsors several intermural after school activites for students.
 There are also plenty of local programs for cheerleading, dance, and tumbling.

 Are there fine arts and music programs at John F. Kennedy?

 JFK’s music and drama programs are central to the school’s culture.
 Students have two music classes each week.
 All students participate in musical productions each year, and the 7th and 8th graders can also elect to be in choir.
-The past year, all 8th graders have learned to play the ukulele.
+All 4th graders learn to play the recorder.
 Students can choose to begin instrumental music in the 5th grade where 90% or more of the students play an instrument.
 JFK has three bands: 5th, 6th, and 7th/8th grade.
 All students also have art class twice per week.

 Does John F. Kennedy offer extra curricular activities or field trips?

-Our school has a variety of extra curricular activities, including music, band, theater, student council, Lego League, writing journal, science fair, civic oration, and several levels of scouts.
+Our school has a variety of extra curricular activities, including music, band, theater, student council, writing journal, science fair, civic oration, creative writing, and several levels of scouts.
 Our students also experience academically enriching field trips to places such as the Chicago museums and the Quad City Symphony.

 Do you have a gym and a physical education program?